Marriott International: Profile

 Marriott International is the largest hotel company in the world by the number of available rooms.
-It has 36 brands with 9,361 properties containing 1,706,331 rooms in 144 countries and territories.
+It has 41 brands with 9,361 properties containing 1,706,331 rooms in 144 countries and territories according to 2025 financial documents.
 Of these 9,361 properties, 1,981 are managed but not owned by Marriott, 7,192 are owned and managed by independent hospitality companies under franchise agreements with Marriott, and 51 are both owned and managed by Marriott.
 The company also operates 20 hotel reservation centers.

 Marriott International, Inc. was formed in 1993 when Marriott Corporation split into two companies: Marriott International, Inc., which franchises and manages properties, and Host Marriott Corporation (now Host Hotels & Resorts), which owns properties.

-Since the founders were missionaries of the Church of Jesus Christ of Latter-day Saints, copies of the Book of Mormon are provided in hotel rooms in addition to the Bible.